petrakol/blockxpand-icp/README.md

 Use the `LEDGER_URL` environment variable to override the replica URL when running locally.
+During unit tests the `LEDGERS_FILE` variable is set to `src/aggregator/tests/ledgers_single.toml`, which references the mock ledger canister.

 ## Deployment

 The `deploy.sh` script illustrates deployment using `dfx` to a local test network.
 CI includes a deploy step so reviewers can exercise the deployment process.
-The repository includes a minimal `dfx.json` so integration tests can deploy the canister.
+The repository includes a minimal `dfx.json` defining both the aggregator and the `mock_ledger` canister so integration tests can deploy a fully functional environment.

 ## Development workflow